ARMmbed/storage-selector/README.md

 ## Selecting the storage

-In you application's `mbed_app.json`, add the following lines:
+In your application's `mbed_app.json`, add the following lines:

 ```json
 {